vheidari/easyBindConfig/README.md

 ![logo](https://cloud.githubusercontent.com/assets/919149/23335720/60b8972c-fbd0-11e6-85e4-ce7f8d7f28a4.png)

 # SERVER ADMIN NOTE
- - This software in development . not a stable version of `Easy Bind Config`. please don't use for production
+ - `Easy Bind Config` now a stable version. you can use EBC on Your server and fast config bind.

 # About Easy Bind Config
  - This help to you easy install and config bind on your server if you want more about bind dns server software see here : [About Bind Dns Software](https://www.isc.org/downloads/bind/)

 ## linux server support
- - Work on Ubunto - Mint - Kali - Fedora - Debian - RedHat and Centos
+ - Work on Ubunto - Mint - Kali - Fedora - Debian - Centos

 ## Install and using
  * -- STEP 01 - Download Easy Bind config from git url and unzip